NOWHERE TO CALL HOME

 “I find that these are very humble and kind people.
 I think people quite often have a negative opinion of homeless people but from talking to these individuals I have learned that they don’t really want to be in the situation they’re in.”

 Leah says these individuals have fallen victim to a lack of support from both family and community.

-Proceeds from volume one book sales go to the Bayside Bayside Mission Centre while proceeds from the sale of the canvas works on display in the Collingwood Library will go to Home Horizons in Collingwood.
+Proceeds from volume one book sales go to the Barrie Bayside Mission Centre while proceeds from the sale of the canvas works displayed in the Collingwood Library going to Home Horizons in Collingwood.

 When you see a homeless person on the street, don’t look away as if they aren’t really there, say hello, engage in conversation.
 Who knows.
 Your act of kindness might just be the positive motivation that person needs to face the day in a better way.

 Take some time to visit Leah Denbok’s web site: